wafi981/Openstack-Tuned-Cluster/Start.md

 ```

-Note: If the anyone of the 2 make commands give an error then just add sudo before running the command.
+Note: If anyone of the 2 make commands give an error then just add sudo before running the command.